Michelle Shocked: Post-Mercury years

-In 1995, Shocked contributed an original song to the soundtrack for the film Dead Man Walking called "Quality of Mercy."
+In 1995, Shocked contributed an original song to the soundtrack for the film Dead Man Walking called "Quality of Mercy".
 In 1996, she released a studio version of Kind Hearted Woman on the short-lived Private Music label.

 Starting in 2002 with the release of Deep Natural, Shocked established her own label, Mighty Sound.
 She reissued expanded versions of her entire catalog, made possible by having retained complete ownership of her work when she signed with Mercury in 1987.

 An acoustic version of her song "How You Play the Game" was featured as the opening and credits soundtrack on the DVD of the 2004 documentary film Bush's Brain.

-Shocked continues to make music as an independent artist.
+Shocked continued to make music as an independent artist.
 In June 2005, she released a trilogy of albums called Threesome (Don't Ask Don't Tell, Mexican Standoff and Got No Strings).
 In May 2007, she released the album ToHeavenURide; and in September 2009, Soul of My Soul.

 Soul of My Soul remains Shocked's last released recording to date.
 She toured consistently through 2013, then took time off before resuming live performances and touring in 2016.

-She is a vocal critic of Spotify and its low pay rates for artists, declaring that "None of my music will be on there until they commit to a sustainable rate rather than suing songwriters."
+Shocked is a vocal critic of Spotify and its low pay rates for artists, declaring that "None of my music will be on there until they commit to a sustainable rate rather than suing songwriters."
+She has also refused to allow her music to be on iTunes, YouTube, or Amazon Music.

 Personal life

-Shocked's younger brother is the musician and multi-instrumentalist Max Johnston, of Uncle Tupelo, Wilco and The Gourds.
+Shocked's younger brother is the musician and multi-instrumentalist Max Johnston, of Uncle Tupelo, Wilco and the Gourds.

 In 1992, Shocked married journalist Bart Bull.
 They divorced in 2004.
 She reported in 2007 that she was in a relationship with Disney artist David Willardson, with whom she had first worked in 2001 when he designed the branding for her record label Mighty Sound.
 Willardson has since designed album covers for Deep Natural and for Shocked's album reissues.
 Willardson and Shocked share an artist's studio in the Biscuit Company Lofts.